Hockney: An encounter with the world's most popular artist

 On camera, the years seemed to fall away.
 He sparkles and looks momentarily boyish.
 Before we wind our way back down the Hollywood Hills, he signs my Hockney book for me -- "with love, David and a kiss" -- and sees us out with a gentle handshake.

-CNN's Francesca Church, Oliver Dann, Ana Rosado, Emir Eralap, Aaron Darveniza and Fiona Sinclair Scott contributed to this story.
+CNN's Francesca Church, Oliver Dann, Ana Rosado, Emir Eralp, Aaron Darveniza and Fiona Sinclair Scott contributed to this story.

 "David Hockney" is on at the Metropolitan Museum of Art